The HAF Team

 Padma Kuppa, holds a bachelors degree in engineering and is an experienced IT analyst.
 She is a co-founder of Troy-area Interfaith Group and the Outreach Committee at the Bharatiya Temple of Metropolitan Detroit, and is a Planning Commissioner for Troy, MI.
 She has been involved with other Hindu initiatives, such as the Hindu Mandir Executives’ Conference, Hindu American Seva Charities and the Hindu American Chaplaincy Initiative.
 She is a Board member of the Michigan Roundtable for Diversity and Inclusion, an Advisory Board member of the women’s interfaith organization, WISDOM, and blogs at patheos.com.
 She has received multiple awards and congressional recognition for her community leadership, including induction into the MI-India Hall of Fame (2015).
 Her focus at the Foundation is on the Michigan HAF Chapter and inter-religious cooperation.

 Mihir Meghani, M.D., an Emergency Physician, is a co-founder of HAF.
 He has provided medical care in India after the 2001 earthquake, in NY after 9/11, and in Sri Lanka after the 2004 tsunami with The Permanente Medical Group.
-A member of the US Department of Homeland Security's Disaster Medical Assistance Team and former member of the East Bay Regional Parks Advisory Committee, Dr. Meghani has received numerous awards for his community service.
-He also serves on the Board of the Silicon Valley Interreligious Council.
+A former member of the US Department of Homeland Security's Disaster Medical Assistance Team and former member of the East Bay Regional Parks Advisory Committee, Dr. Meghani has received numerous awards for his community service.
+He also serves on the Boards of the Silicon Valley Interreligious Council and Carry The Vision.

 Rajiv Pandit, M.D. is a board-certified head and neck surgeon, who serves as Clinical Instructor in the Dept. of Surgery at Methodist Dallas Medical Center, while practicing full-time at Dallas ENT – Head & Neck Surgery Center.
 He is also the director of the Dallas Sinus Institute.
 A native of Kashmir, Dr. Pandit has been active in the leadership of various organizations that advocate for Hindus, and specifically the Hindus of Kashmir.
 He is the co-founder of HAF’s Dallas chapter, and his current focus is empowerment through education, specifically textbook reform and interfaith dialogue.